Positional $\omega$-regular languages: Introduction

 One of the main contributions of Kopczyński was to show decidability of "positionality" over finite games for "prefix-independent" "$\oo$-regular objectives"~\cite[Theorem~2]{Kop07OmegaReg}.
-His procedure works by enumerating all possible games where positionality might fail (up to a sufficiently large size); it runs in $\O(n^{\O(n^2)})$ time, and does not reveal much about the structure of automata "recognising" "positional" languages.
+His procedure works by enumerating all possible games where positionality might fail (up to a sufficiently large size); it runs in $\O(n^{\O(n^2)})$ time, where $n$ is the size of a deterministic parity automaton recognising the objective, and does not reveal much about the structure of automata "recognising" "positional" languages.

 Regarding "positionality" over arbitrary games and for non-"prefix-independent" "objectives", characterisations have been found for some subclasses of "$\oo$-regular" "objectives".
 For "closed objectives" (objectives recognised by safety automata), "positionality" was characterised by Colcombet, Fijalkow and Horn in 2014~\cite{ColcombetFH14PlayingSafe}.